-Application of gene therapy to cell cultures have shown promise in restoring enzyme function and may someday lead to human treatment.
+Application of gene therapy to fibroblast cell cultures have shown promise in restoring some hexosaminidase A function and may someday lead to human treatment.